CZ-NIC/yangson/docs/yangson-man.rst

 ===========

-:program:`yangson` is a tool for performing selected high-level operations with a YANG data model and JSON-encoded instance objects from the command line.
+:program:`yangson` is a tool for performing selected high-level operations with a YANG data model and XML, JSON and CBOR encoded instance objects from the command line.

 *yang_library* is the name of a file containing data model